MiMoText/topicmodeling/README.md

 * the splitted texts are saved in datasets/roman18-test/txt
 * the preprocessed texts are saved as lists of lemmas in results/[name of dataset]/pickles
 * the model is saved in results/[name of dataset]/model
-* in results/[name of dataset]/ you also find statistical files and a file "visualization.html"
+* in results/[name of dataset]/ you also find statistical files, a file "visualization.html" and the heatmap visualizations